Alveel/vim-basics/README.md

 However, what you will most likely want 9/10 times is _append_ with `a`, which will insert the cursor _after_ the current position.

+You can also insert at the beginning of the line with `I`, or at the end of the line with `A`.

+Makes sense right?

+Insert mode also has some shortcuts.
+You will probably use `Ctrl+w` to delete the previous word most often.

+PS: Did you know `Ctrl+w` has the same effect in most terminals?

 ##### Replace

 With `r` you can replace the character under the cursor.
 Example `rG`

-With `R` you will go to replace mode (insert but overwriting existing text)
+With `R` you will enter replace mode (insert but overwriting existing text)

 #### Normal